MaryPazRB/paper_CLR_CV/datacard.md

 - Resistance screening
 - Agricultural decision-making

 Visual assessment is subjective and prone to error.
-CLR_SAM aims to:
+CLR_SAM and DL_506 aim to:
 - Reduce observer bias
 - Improve reproducibility
 - Enable scalable and automated severity estimation